cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 In this paper, I will follow Lafont's examples to introduce the principal of interaction nets.
-And I will also introduce a language I designed to practice this computation model.
+And I will also introduce a language I designed to write program in this computation model.

 # 2